seed-labs/seed-labs/manuals/cloud/seedvm-cloud.md

   unzip seedcloudvm.zip
   ```

-- After unzipping the file, you will see a `seedcloud` folder.
-Enter this folder,
+- Step 2.c: After unzipping the file, you will see a `seedcloud` folder.
-  and run the following command to install software and configure the system.
+  Enter this folder, and run the following command to install software
+  and configure the system.
   ```
   ./install.sh
   ```

-- This shell script will download and install all the software needed for
+- **Note:** This shell script will download and install all the software needed for
   the SEED labs.
 The whole process will take a few minutes.
 Please
   don't leave, because you will be asked twice to make choices: